-In 2016, the daily production of crude oil by OPEC countries stood at some 39.4 million barrels.
-Saudi Arabia is by far the largest crude oil producer among OPEC members, responsible for more than 12 million barrels per day in 2016.
-Saudi Arabia is also the largest exporter of crude oil.
-In 2016, about 7.5 billion barrels per day were exported from Saudi Arabia.
-That was roughly one-third of total OPEC crude oil exports that year.
-OPEC exports most of its oil to countries in the Asia-Pacific region.
-On the other hand, around 34 percent of the United States’ oil imports in 2016 were accounted for by oil from the OPEC.
-The total revenue from OPEC’s oil exports was estimated at around 415 billion U.S. dollars in 2017.
+In 2019, the daily production of crude oil by OPEC countries stood at some 35.6 million barrels.
+Saudi Arabia is by far the largest crude oil producer and also the leading exporter of crude oil among OPEC members.
+In 2019, about 7 billion barrels were exported from Saudi Arabia per day.
+That was nearly one-third of the total OPEC crude oil exports that year.
+The total revenue from OPEC’s oil exports, excluding Iran, was estimated at around 593 billion U.S. dollars in 2019.

 OPEC also has an eminent impact on the global oil price development.
 Its benchmark for crude oil prices is the so-called OPEC Reference Basket (ORB).
-It is an average price of 12 different oil blends, one from each OPEC member state.
-Among the better known blends are Arab Light from Saudi Arabia, Murban from the United Arab Emirates, and Bonny Light from Nigeria.
-As oil prices climbed up steadily from the mid-eighties, the OPEC crude oil price also showed a rapid increase over this period, until 2015, when oil prices fell dramatically from recent previous years.
-For example, the price for one barrel of the OPEC Basket stood at some 105.87 U.S. dollars in 2013.
-In 2017, the average price that year was decreased by about half, at 52.03 U.S. dollars per barrel.
-According to OPEC projections from 2014, increasing prices were to be expected at least until 2035.
-Although the projections for 2015 went unrealized by a large margin, it remains to be seen if OPEC's projections for 2020 through 2040 will be realized.
+It is an average price of 12 different oil blends, one from each OPEC member state, with the exception of the Republic of the Congo.
+Among the better-known blends are Arab Light from Saudi Arabia, Murban from the United Arab Emirates, and Bonny Light from Nigeria.
+The OPEC crude oil price showed a rapid increase between 2000 and 2012.
+In the following years, prices fell dramatically as the United States ramped up shale production, leading to an oil glut.
+Despite oil prices recovering to an annual average of 64.05 U.S. dollars per barrel in 2019, the effects of the coronavirus pandemic will likely result in the 2020 annual average being notably lower.